banypakha/ml_zoomcamp/capstone_project/README.md

 Then I saved the model in SavedModel format so that I can deploy the model with TensorFlow Serving.

 #  Putting the model into TensorFlow Serving, using flask as gateway and deploying it locally via docker:
- Before we put the model we must use saved_model_cli show --dir {model_name} --all to get the signature, input and output to be used in gateway.py.
+ Before we put the model, we must use saved_model_cli show --dir {model_name} --all to get the signature, input and output to be used in gateway.py.

   I use tensorflow serving for deploying the model and flask as the gateway between the user and the model.
 I build two images :
   >- gateway image